 My name is Joshua Kevin Goldberg, and I am a member of Rennselaer Polytechnic Institute's Class of 2015, majoring in Computer Science.
 This is my website, which showcases some of the bigger projects I've done.
 I've been doing code work since middle school, and a side of graphic design since high school.

-I'm also the Microsoft Student Ambassador for RPI, the president of our Upsilon Pi Epsilon (UPE) honor society chapter, the Community Service chair for RPI's CS Club, and the V.P. of Public Relations for our chapter of Phi Gamma Delta (FIJI, Tau Nu chapter).
+I'm also the Microsoft Student Ambassador for RPI, the president of our Upsilon Pi Epsilon (UPE) honor society chapter, the Community Service chair for RPI's CS Club, and the V.P. of Publications for our chapter of Phi Gamma Delta (FIJI, Tau Nu chapter).

 Full Screen Mario is my open source HTML5 remake of the original Super Mario Brothers.
 You can play the original levels, literally millions of procedurally generated maps, or create your own using the level editor.

 The public site for this project received almost 2.7 million unique visitors before being closed by a DMCA notice from Nintendo.
-The coding project lives on, and is continuing from my contributions to become a JSON-based game framework for retro games, scheduled for release this January 1st.
+The coding project lives on, and is now the primary user of my EightBittr framework for retro games.

 I started web work in the summer of 2012 for this neuroscience laboratory by creating the public website and private wiki, and the following winter I developed a PHP/JS/MySQL user management app.
-Last summer I migrated the app to an internal NAS and created a MatLab program to manage data on lab subjects and data collection runs generated by BCI2000 in a MySQL database in a metadata-searchable form.
+Two summers ago I migrated the app to an internal NAS and created a MatLab program to manage data on lab subjects and data collection runs generated by BCI2000 in a MySQL database in a metadata-searchable form.

 The most well-known public contribution of Schalk Lab is BCI2000, a general-purpose system for brain-computer interface (BCI) research.